 More adrienne here.

-Zak Rosen (producer) is a Detroit-based story maker.
+Zak Rosen (producer/editor) is a Detroit-based story maker.
+He hosts The Best Advice Show and co-hosts Slate's parenting show, Mom and Dad are Fighting.
 With his wife, he created and hosts the podcast, Pregnant Pause with Zak and Shira, which chronicles their decision to bring a child into this strange world of ours.

 More Zak here.